UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 ---------------------

 The app provides an adapter that you can use to provide extra, customized data about a workspace.
+Unlike the other adapter classes above, you can specify any number of custom adapters in your settings file.

 The default workspace adapter provided by the app is :class:`~anvil_consortium_manager.adapters.default.DefaultWorkspaceAdapter`.
 The default ``workspace_data_model`` specified in this adapter has no fields other than those provided by :class:`~anvil_consortium_manager.models.BaseWorkspaceData`.
 This section describes how to store additional information about a workspace by setting up a custom adapter.